 Point of interest:Cairns, Chambered Grave, Killeavy Castle and Killeavy Churches

 OS map:Sheet 29 + The Gateway to Ulster

 Terrain:Minor roads and forest tracks

 Route:The walk starts and finishes in the car park adjacent to the Slieve Gullion Courtyard Centre in Slieve Gullion Forest Park.
-Follow an uphill path from the top left of the car park adjacent to an interpretation panel.
+Follow the path uphill fromthe car park, passing the childrens play area on your left.
 The path continues uphill through deciduous woodland for about 1km until arriving at a log bench opposite a Ring of Gullion Way marker post.
 Turn right on to the forest drive and continue uphill through a stand of mature beech trees for 800m.
 Turn right on to a short section of forest track until the upper forest drive is reached.
 Turn left on the forest drive and continue along the southern slopes of Slieve Gullion for about 2km until an upper car parking area is reached on the left hand side.
 This section of the trail has magnificent views of the Ring of Gullion peaks of Croslieve, Slievebrack and Mullaghbane Mountain.
 In the upper parking area are interpretation panels that explain the geology of the area and provide further walking information on the Ring of Gullion Way.